 Averroism supports the idea that "existence precedes essence" (the philosophic concept based on the idea of existence without essence) in direct opposition to the Essentialism of rival Islamic movements, Avicennism and Illuminationism.
 Much later, the Transcendent Theosophy of Mulla Sadra (c.
 1571 Ė 1640) in the 17th Century and Existentialism in the 20th Century were to develop this radical idea.

-The Roman Catholic Church in the ecclesiastical centres of Paris and Oxford condemned 219 of AverroŽs' theses in 1277, although many of their objections were identical to the arguments of Al-Ghazali (1058 - 1111) against philosophers in general in his "Incoherence of the Philosophers" (which AverroŽs had earlier tried to demonstrate to be unjustified).
+The Roman Catholic Church in the ecclesiastical centers of Paris and Oxford condemned 219 of AverroŽs' theses in 1277, although many of their objections were identical to the arguments of Al-Ghazali (1058 - 1111) against philosophers in general in his "Incoherence of the Philosophers" (which AverroŽs had earlier tried to demonstrate to be unjustified).
 St. Thomas Aquinas opposed Averroism as a dangerous line of thought, and his synthesis of faith and reason (which is at the heart of Thomism) was in specific opposition to Averroism.

 Despite the condemnations, many Averroistic theses survived to the 16th Century and can be found in the philosophies of Italian Renaissance thinkers like Pico della Mirandola (1463 - 1494), Giordano Bruno (1548 -1600) and Cesare Cremonini (1550 -1631), who talked about the superiority of philosophers to the common people and the relation between the intellect and human dignity.